-2. What To Do in Algarve
+2. What To Do in Algarve, Portugal

-However, Algarve also offers countless activities for those who want to go beyond sea&sun: there is an extensive network of hiking and cycling trails, vast golf courts, ideal conditions for birdwatching, outstanding food, colorful traditions, wellness and luxury resort
+However, Algarve also offers countless activities for those who want to go beyond sea & sun.
+There is an extensive network of hiking and cycling trails, vast golf courts, ideal conditions for birdwatching, outstanding food, colorful traditions, wellness, and luxury resort.

-The dramatic cliffs, parties, and sun can be rather found in the western part of the Algarve (Lagos, Albufeira or Praia da Rocha), whereas the east of Algarve is quieter and less excessive, thus perfect for families, outdoor lovers or luxury travellers.
+The dramatic cliffs, parties, and sun can be rather found in the western part of the Algarve (Lagos, Albufeira or Praia da Rocha), whereas the east of Algarve is quieter and less excessive, thus perfect for families, outdoor lovers or luxury travelers.
 The east holds the hiking trails and some of the best golf courts in Europe.